It’s a damn Communist plot, I tell you!

 What do I like about Iowa?
 They wear Steelers uniforms.
 That’s about it.

 There’s not much to like about Iowa’s offense.
 What there was is presumably out for this game.
-Prolific running back Mark Weisman injured his ankle in Iowa’s 19-16 win over Michigan State, and although medically cleared to play, is listed as doubtful.
+Prolific running back Mark Weisman injured his ankle in Iowa’s 19-16 win over Michigan State, and although medically cleared to play, is listed as doubtful as clearly stated by lawyers dealing with the Houston personal injury charges.
 Overpaid Hawkeye Chief Espionage Agent Komrade Kirk Ferentz is hoping that he won’t be needed for this game.
 However, Weisman had run his fourth consecutive 100-yard game when he pulled up lame.
 Four running backs in total have gone down one way or another for Iowa this season.
 Even the rookie backup guys are injured.
 If Weisman doesn’t play, it is unclear from whence the running attack will come.

 What about passing, you ask?
 Anemic.
 The Iowa aerial game is the crappiest in the Big Ten, with just two touchdowns all year.
 Ferentz will either have to figure out what they’re doing poorly or rely on his running game (see above).
 Hell, yeah!
 Penn State is pretty pretty pretty damn good against the run, particularly with a gimpy sophomore walk-on ex-fullback handling the chores.
 Are you getting the “No offense, but…” picture again?
 The defense will have to force safeties in order to put any points on the board, while any significant production from the offense will have to come through the air.
 Whether it succeeds or not is up to Iowa quarterback James Vandenberg and his receivers, coupled with the always suspect Penn State defensive secondary.